 - Customization.
 What level of customization do you need to sell your products or services?
 How often do you need the basic functionality of your site to change relative to your day-to-day operations and your projected growth?

 - Expertise.
 Most small business owners are Jacks and Jills-of-all-trades.
 However, very few of us also have the design and technical proficiency required to build and launch a successful ecommerce website, even just overseeing a developer.
+You’ll want to rely on small business resources as much as possible.

 - Budget.
 Most small businesses, especially those requiring a large investment in inventory, are faced with limited launch budgets.
 The costs associated with building your own website can be high—sites can run into the tens of thousands of dollars for design and development.